How Rates Move:

 Mortgage rates are trending sideways this morning.
 Last week the MBS market

 caused rates to move mostly sideways for the week.
 We saw a bit of

 This Week's Rate Forecast:

-Three Things: These are the three areas that have the greatest ability to mover rates this week.
-1) Geopolitical, 2) Central Banks and 3) Inflation.
+Three Things: These are the three areas that have the greatest ability to move rates this week.
+1) Central Bank, 2) Geo-Political, and 3) Domestic

 This Week's Potential Volatility: